little-sealion/GoalHours/TECHNICAL_IMPLEMENTATION_PLAN.md

 ## Overview
 GoalHours is a Flutter mobile app to track time against hour goals per project.
 Users can:
 - Create projects with target hour goals
-- Track time by starting/stopping a timer OR by entering hours:minutes manually
+- Track time by starting/stopping a timer OR by entering hours:minutes:seconds manually
 - See a colorful progress bar per project showing progress toward the goal

 Constraints and scope: